KhiopsML/khiops-doc/docs/ui-docs/covisualization/features.md

 ##  Save Current Hierarchy

-Once you have chosen the desired granularity of the coclustering, you can generate a simplified coclustering corresponding to the current unfolding via the menu “Save current hierarchy...”.
+Once you have chosen the desired granularity of the coclustering, you can generate a simplified coclustering corresponding to the current unfolding via the menu "Save current hierarchy...".

 ![](../../assets/images-khiops-guides/covisualization/image25.png)